jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Standard ESB vs Custom ESB
 --------------------------

-There are standard [`Enterprise Service Buses`](#the-esb-concept).
-Yet, we could also build a *custom* one.
+Standard [ESB's](#the-esb-concept) can be complex and difficult to learn, requiring specialized training and expertise.
+But we could also build a *custom* one.
+Either way, we would have to *custom program* the [message conversions](aspects.md#conversion) anyhow, and design a [`Canonical`](#canonical-model) model, which is basically all of the work.
 The concepts might be easier to implement than you think.
-Standard [`ESB's`](#the-esb-concept) are complex and have a steep learning curve, require training, specialists.
-This all while you are going to have to *custom program* much of the [message conversion](aspects.md#conversion) anyway, and design your own [`Canonical`](#canonical-model) model, which is basically all of the work.
-Therefore building one yourself may certainly be an option.
+Building a custom [`ESB`](#the-esb-concept) yourself may certainly be an option.

 ESB Model